-As of December 31, 2019 the change in fair value estimated with the scenarios above would impact net financial items within the range of SEK 31-53 M (42-54), as hedge accounting is not applied.
+As of December 31, 2020 the change in fair value estimated with the scenarios above would impact net financial items within the range of SEK 31-57 M (31-53), as hedge accounting is not applied.
 All amounts are stated before tax.
-Equity would thus be affected by around SEK 24-42 (30-39) taking tax into account.
+Equity would thus be affected by around SEK 24-45 (24-42) taking tax into account.

-The average fixed interest period for external interest-bearing assets was 0.1 (0.05) years, taking derivatives into account.
-The interest rate for these was 0.27 (0.05) percent at year-end.
-Of SFS's external interest-bearing financial assets, 49 (33) percent carry fixed interest rates and 51 (67) percent variable interest rates.
+The average fixed interest period for external interest-bearing assets was 0.1 (0.1) years, taking derivatives into account.
+The interest rate for these was 0.04 (0.27) percent at year-end.
+Of SFS's external interest-bearing financial assets, 43 (49) percent carry fixed interest rates and 57 (51) percent variable interest rates.

-The average fixed interest period for external interest-bearing liabilities, taking into account derivatives but excluding pension liabilities, was 0.4 (0.6) years.
-The interest rate for interest-bearing liabilities amounted to 2.39 (1.97) percent at year-end.
-Taking into account derivatives, the interest rate was -1.50 (2.17) percent.
-Large volumes of currency swaps over the turn of the year, mainly in EUR/USD, have generated a positive net interest effect which has reduced the interest rate temporarily to -1.50 percent.
-Of the total interest-bearing financial liabilities, after taking into account derivatives, 26 (38) percent carry fixed interest rates and 74 (62) percent variable interest rates.
+The average fixed interest period for external interest-bearing liabilities, taking into account derivatives but excluding pension liabilities, was 0.3 (0.4) years.
+The interest rate for interest-bearing liabilities amounted to 1.38 (2.39) percent at year-end.
+Taking into account derivatives, the interest rate was 0.64 (-1.50) percent.
+Of the total interest-bearing financial liabilities, after taking into account derivatives, 14 (26) percent carry fixed interest rates and 86 (74) percent variable interest rates.

-On December 31, 2019 there were outstanding interest rate swap contracts amounting to a nominal value of SEK 918 M (1,610).
+On December 31, 2020 there were outstanding interest rate swap contracts amounting to a nominal value of SEK 500 M (918).
 All of the contracts were entered into by SFS in order to swap the borrowing from variable to fixed interest.
-The fair value of interest-rate swaps totaled SEK -2 M (-12) as of December 31, 2019.
+The fair value of interest-rate swaps totaled SEK -3 M (-2) as of December 31, 2020.
 Changes in fair value are recognized through profit or loss.